jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 15-08-2025` Player 2 colour balls should be disabled when the table is cleared (frame ends - `#points_remaining` = 0 and player 2 has won the game).

-+ `TODO:` Change the styling of the snooker ball icons so they stand out more - more visual clarity required against the main background and also as disabled elements.
++ `COMPLETED: 15-08-2025:` Change the styling of the snooker ball icons so they stand out more - more visual clarity required against the main background and also as disabled elements.

-+ `TODO:` "Frame Complete" Tooltip can probably be dismissed automatically after a given number of seconds - e.g. 5 seconds.
++ `COMPLETED: 15-08-2025:` "Frame Complete" Tooltip can probably be dismissed automatically after a given number of seconds - e.g. 5 seconds.

++ `COMPLETED: 15-08-2025:` "Frame Complete" Tooltip dismissable with an X/Close button.

 + `TODO:` Highlight the next ball to be played in the colour sequence with the same CSS border that appears on hover.